URL of this page: https://medlineplus.gov/genetics/gene/lamp2/

 Danon disease

-There are many mutations in the LAMP2 gene that can cause Danon disease.
-Danon disease is a condition characterized by weakening of the heart muscle (cardiomyopathy), weakening of skeletal muscles (myopathy), and intellectual disability.
-This condition affects men more severely than women.
+More than a hundred variants (also called mutations) in the LAMP2 gene have been found to cause Danon disease.
+Danon disease is a condition characterized by weakening of the heart muscle (cardiomyopathy), weakening of skeletal muscles (myopathy), and intellectual disabilities.

-Some studies have shown that in cells without the LAMP-2 protein, fusion between autophagic vacuoles and lysosomes occurs more slowly, which may lead to the accumulation of autophagic vacuoles.
+Studies have shown that in cells without the LAMP-2 protein, fusion between autophagic vacuoles and lysosomes occurs more slowly, which leads to the accumulation of autophagic vacuoles.
 People with Danon disease have an abnormally large number of autophagic vacuoles in their heart and skeletal muscle cells.
-It is possible that this accumulation leads to breakdown of the muscle cells, causing the muscle weakness seen in Danon disease.
+This accumulation likely leads to the breakdown of these cells, causing the heart problems and muscle weakness seen in people with Danon disease.
+The cause of the other signs and symptoms of Danon disease is unclear, but it is likely related to the accumulation of vacuoles in other affected tissues.

-Some people with LAMP2 gene mutations develop hypertrophic cardiomyopathy without the other characteristic features of Danon disease.
+Some people with LAMP2 gene variants develop hypertrophic cardiomyopathy without the other characteristic features of Danon disease.
 Hypertrophic cardiomyopathy is a thickening of the heart muscle that may make it harder for the heart to pump blood.
 In people with LAMP2 gene mutations, the lower left chamber of the heart, called the left ventricle, is usually the affected region.
-People with hypertrophic cardiomyopathy caused by LAMP2 mutations often have a particular abnormality of the electrical signals that control the heartbeat called cardiac preexcitation.
+People with hypertrophic cardiomyopathy caused by LAMP2 gene variants often have cardiac preexcitation, which is an abnormality of the electrical signals that control the heartbeat.
 It is unclear whether this is a separate condition or a milder form of Danon disease.
-Furthermore, it is unknown why some people with LAMP2 mutations develop hypertrophic cardiomyopathy but not the other features of Danon disease.
+Furthermore, it is unknown why some people with LAMP2 gene variants develop hypertrophic cardiomyopathy but not the other features of Danon disease.

 More About This Health Condition